CellProfiler/tutorials/internal_use/docs/Translocation/Translocation.rst

--  Click on the |Inline03| button and add the module *MeasureObjectIntensity* located under the module category *“Measurement”.* Add it to the pipeline by clicking the “+ Add to Pipeline” button.
+-  Click on the |Inline03| button and add the module *MeasureObjectIntensity* located under the module category *“Measurement”.* Add it to the pipeline by clicking the |Inline12| button.

--  In this module, select “rawGFP” from the drop-down list, which is next to the “Select an image to measure” setting.
+-  In this module, select “rawGFP” in the "Select images to measure" box, by checking the box next to it.

--  Choose “Nuclei” from the drop-down list next to the “Select objects to measure” setting.
-Press the “Add another object button” and select “Cytoplasm” (from the drop-down list of the new “Select objects to measure” setting that appears when you do this).
+-  Select “Nuclei” and "Cytoplasm" from the "Select objects to measure" box.

 **Measurement of the correlation of GFP in nuclei to DNA in nuclei:**
 Another potentially useful measure is the correlation within the objects